Optical communication-based identification for multi-UAV systems: theory and practice: Binary Sequences Construction and Combinatorial Analysis

-where $d$ is a random variable uniformly distributed within the discrete set $\{0,1,\dots,L-1$\}, representing the timing asynchronization between the optical receiver of one \ac{UAV} and the optical transmitter of the other \ac{UAV}.
-To minimize the identification time, the classifier must identify $\mathbf{b}_n$, regardless of the random shift $d$ and without its knowledge.
-As a consequence, any two binary sequences $\mathbf{b}_n$ and $\mathbf{b}_m$ are considered equal if one is a circularly shifted version of the other.
-In other words, $\mathbf{b}_n$ and $\mathbf{b}_m$ are different if they satisfy:
+where $d$ is a random variable uniformly distributed within the discrete set $\{0,1,\dots,L-1$\}, representing the lack of time synchronization between the optical receiver and the optical transmitter.
+The classifier must identify $\mathbf{b}_n$, regardless of the random shift $d$ and without its knowledge.
+Thus, any two binary sequences $\mathbf{b}_n$ and $\mathbf{b}_m$ are considered equal if one is a circularly shifted version of the other, in which case we say that they are circularly equivalent.